 According to the first-ever survey conducted in 2020 by debt.com on medical debts, 46% of Americans are in medical debt.
-The number doesn’t seem to be going down, as the next survey conducted showed an increase in the number by 4%.
+The number doesn’t seem to be going down, as the next survey showed an increase of four percent.
 Half of the American population is in debt or having trouble paying off their medical bills.
 One of the main components of a medical bill is the surprise bill or balance bill charged by out-of-network providers/hospitals.
 One in five Americans received a surprise bill for emergency care and many others were billed unexpectedly high for non-emergency care as well.

 The No Surprises Act